WojciechKusa/clinical-trials/README.md

 `cts` will be a list of `ClinicalTrials` objects.

-In order to convert clinical trials to dictionary you can use `todict` method from `dataclasses`:
+In order to convert clinical trials to dictionary you can use `asdict` method from `dataclasses`:

 ```python
 from dataclasses import asdict